pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 - The `r pkg("GGoutlieR")` package detects and visualizes individuals with unusual geo-genetic patterns using a K-nearest neighbor approach.
 It identifies outliers that deviate from the isolation-by-distance assumption and provides statistical summaries and geographic visualizations.
 - The `r pkg("MALDIrppa")` package provides methods for quality control and robust preprocessing and analysis of MALDI mass spectrometry data.
 - The `r pkg("qpcR")` package implements methods for kinetic outlier detection (KOD) in real-time polymerase chain reaction  (qPCR).
+- The `r pkg("OmicsQC")` package analyzes quality control metrics from multi-sample genomic sequencing studies to identify poor-quality samples.
+It transforms per-sample metrics into z-scores, models their distribution using parametric methods, and applies Cosine Similarity Outlier Detection to nominate potential outliers.
+- The `r pkg("OutSeekR")` package provides an approach to outlier detection in RNA-seq and related genomic data based on five statistics.
+It implements an outlier test by comparing the distributions of these statistics in observed data with those from simulated null data.
+- The `r pkg("phylter")` package detects and removes outliers in phylogenomics datasets by analyzing gene trees or matrices to identify species–gene outliers.
+It builds on the Distatis approach, a generalization of multidimensional scaling for multiple distance matrices.

 #### Seismology and Geoscience